-'Executive functions' are processes of the brain involved in planning, organising, problem-solving, decision-making and reasoning.
+Executive functions are the high-level processes of the brain (cognitive functions) that include planning, organising, solving problems, making decisions and reasoning.

 Examples of how this could show itself include:

 For some people, these thinking difficulties can result in being fixated on one thing, having an inability to plan ahead or making it harder to learn from previous experiences.
 If you have difficulties with making decisions, you may also make decisions that appear spontaneous or out of character.

 You may feel that you’re not able to think as quickly as usual, making tasks longer to complete.
 This can make it more difficult to keep up with conversations and your reaction times may be slower than usual.

 Their are many ways that a brain tumour can affect your ability to communicate with others and you can find detailed information about this on our communication difficulties page.

 The following examples are a few ways cognitive difficulties might impact your communication skills or make it difficult to express your thoughts:

 Perception is the process of taking in information from the world around you, organising that information and forming an understanding based on it - a brain tumour can cause difficulties forming that understanding.

 This can include difficulties recognising objects or understanding their function, judging distances or carrying out a movement or task, even if you understand what you need to do.